Find out all you need to know about the latest statistics and trends on TV in Ireland.

 Providing precise viewership data and promoting the power of television with a commitment to excellence, vision and adaptability.

-TAM Ireland/Nielsen Media released the viewing figures for 2022 this week and it proves just how much the viewing public in Ireland love TV.
+TAM Ireland/Nielsen Media released the viewing figures for 2023 this week and it proves the strength and resilience of the relationship between the Irish viewing public and TV

-The Late Late Toy Show again hit the number one spot out performing all other TV shows in 20224
+The Late Late Toy Show under its new presenter Patrick Kielty hit the number one spot again this year out performing all other TV shows in 2023.

-Looking at total viewing to all video across all devices6 viewing to broadcaster content is by far the most popular viewing activity.
-Total video viewing data is available for the first 10 months of 2022 and it shows that People spend 70% of their daily viewing with broadcaster content, 11% with streaming services such as Netflix etc. and 19% with video sharing platforms such as Youtube and tik-tok etc.
+Taking into account all video viewing across all devices, viewing to broadcaster content is by far the most popular viewing activity.
+Total video viewing data for 2023 shows that people spend 62% of their daily viewing with broadcaster content, 10% with streaming services such as Netflix etc. and 18% with video sharing platforms such as YouTube and TikTok etc. (4)

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.